Fund your Masters

 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

-There are several academic scholarships from the University of Leeds scholarships available to UK and international students studying any Masters course.
-You can search our Masters scholarships directory to find out what’s available, whether you are eligible and how to apply.
+Search our Masters scholarships directory to find out what’s available for UK and international students, whether you are eligible and how to apply.

 External funding sources